hamatoatef/Sonar-Mines-vs-Rocks-dataset.-/README.md

 -The label associated with each record contains the letter R if the object is a rock and M if it is a mine (metal cylinder).

--The numbers in the labels are in increasing order of aspect angle, but they do not encode the angle directly.
+- The numbers in the labels are in increasing order of aspect angle, but they do not encode the angle directly.

 ## This Notebook will show basic examples of: